NikosAlexandris/i.landsat8.swlst/archive/i.landsat8.swlst.md

     transmittance and emissivity, i.e., `fk = f(ei, ej, ti, tji)`.

-Note that the algorithm (Equation (6a)) proposed by Jimenez-Munoz et al. added CWV directly to estimate LST.
+Note that the algorithm (Equation (6a)) proposed by Jimenez-Munoz et al. added column water vapor (CWV) directly to estimate LST.

 Rozenstein et al. used CWV to estimate the atmospheric transmittance (`ti`, `tj`) and optimize retrieval accuracy explicitly.